Working on RED#

 The research_projects/ folder is used to store individual research projects.
 Each project should have its own folder.

-• Follow the naming convention described in Step 4 of the Working in FASSE section of the handbook.
+• Follow the naming convention described in Step 1 of the Project Setup section of the handbook.

 • After creating your project folder change permissions by doing chmod -R 770 /path/to/folder/